 - It’s possible it can interact negatively with other chemically created drugs.

-- For more details on how it works and its interactions read this easy to read article from the University of Maryland Medical Center.
+- For more details on how it works and its interactions read this easy to read article from the Penn State Medical Center.

 Types of White Willow Bark

 I use various brands but the brand NOW White Willow Bark Capsules are highly rated on a variety of herbal shops around the web and I’ve used that one many times.
 I keep both the tincture and capsules on hand, as seen in the photo below that I took in herbal closet.
 I currently have a higher mg Vitacost brand but normally I use the NOW 400 mg.
 Take White Willow Bark as directed on the bottle.

 I can’t wait to look into this!
 Thank you fkr sharing the knowledge

 I’m allergic to the binders in aspirin and Tylenol and have been looking for a natural medication in case I need something for pain or fever.
 Do you think this would be a good alternative?

 Sorry for the delay in reply.
 I suffer from fibromyalgia and I’ve not found anything else other than narcotics except Kratom. its not available in some states to check.
 Its another harmless very helpful herb they are trying to ban.
 Some states have enacted laws to protect it.
 Check out this posts for details: https://craftyourhappiness.com/2019/09/11/kratom-natural-pain-relief-and-much-more/

 Also, CBD oil which you can get in any state helps many people.
 It can be phenomenal for various types of pain and its harmless.
 Here is a post of ours on that topic: https://craftyourhappiness.com/2019/10/17/a-quick-guide-to-cbd-oil-for-pain-anxiety-and-more/